surajnaik90/ai/GPUs/understanding-gpus.md

 - TFLOP - Tera Floating Point Operations per second = 10^12 (1 trillion) operations / second
 - Tensor Core: Processing unit to handle matrix operations.

+## NVIDIA A100 GPU [Ampere Architecture]

+- Thermal Design Power = 300 Watts
+  This meaning a ceiling fan of 30W (Havells fan) running for 10hrs (whole night) would draw a same amount of power as that of NVIDIA A100 running for 1 hr at full power.

-## NVIDIA H200 GPU
+## NVIDIA H200 GPU [Hopper Architecture]

+- Size (aaproximate) = 15cm X 15 cm, Weight = 2kg [It comes in system of 8 units and other variants]
-- Used for training LLMs
+- Used for training LLMs - GPT 5
 - Cost: Approximate: Rs.
-50lakh / GPU.
+30lakh / GPU.
+- Thermal design power = 700 Watts => 30 minutes of power drawn ~ 10 hr of 30W power drawn by a ceiling fan (aaproximate)
+- It contains 80 billion transistors